Azure/azure-sdk-for-js/sdk/ai/ai-projects/README.md

 });
 ```

 To allow Agents to access your resources or custom functions, you need tools.
-You can pass tools to `createAgent` through the `tools` and `tool_resources` arguments.
+You can pass tools to `createAgent` through the `tools` and `toolResources` arguments.

 You can use `ToolSet` to do this: